jenewland1999/branoperty/README.md

 # CSY2028 Systems Design & Development - Assignment 02 (Branoperty)

 Branoperty is a small, lightweight and open-source application designed for estate agencies.
-It provides comprehensive branch and property management system.
+It provides a comprehensive branch and property management system.

 Branoperty - an amalgamation of the word **branch** and **property**. _Clever, I know!_